The aim and final end of all music should be none other than the glory of God and the refreshment of the soul.

 The Well-Tempered Clavier was studied like scripture by both Mozart and Beethoven, two of the superheroes of the Classical Period.

-The History of Music 2, which is the follow-up to this class, covers these two exemplary figures and many others including the aforementioned sons of Johann Sebastian.
+The History of Music 2, which is the follow-up to this class, covers these two exemplary figures and many others including the sons of Johann Sebastian.

-It would seem that the Bach boys picked up a thing or two from their dad because they were both impeccable musicians.
+The Bach boys picked up a thing or two from their dad because they were both impeccable musicians.

 No doubt, every era and every culture on Earth have produced impeccable musicians of the Bach variety.
 But this blog series has been an exploration of just one of humanity’s musical stories.